genotoul-bioinfo/dgenies/src/dgenies/INSTALL.md

 ### Standalone mode

-Start with the command below:
+Unix: start with the command below:

     dgenies run